09.15.09

 Rep. Michelle Bachmann (MN CD6) missed the chance to lead

-Posted in John McCain's campaign, health care, senior citizens tagged , , , , , , , at 2:04 am by realitytax
+Posted in health care, John McCain's campaign, senior citizens tagged , , , , , , , at 2:04 am by realitytax

 Minnesota’s 6th district congressional Representative, Michelle Bachmann, missed a golden opportunity this afternoon to step back from the partisan talking points and rumor-mongering before an overflow crowd at her town hall meeting in a Junior High School auditorium in Lake Elmo.
 Fresh from criticism that she had been much too quick to depart an event earlier in the week in St. Cloud, Bachmann responded to virtually every question or comment from the crowd with long-winded recitations of her already familiar litany: that the U.S. has the best health care system in the world despite outcomes surpassed by many other nations, and that the government would be interfering in and controlling medical decisions in some vast bureaucracy that was somehow worse than the actuarial and profit-driven bureaucrats at insurance companies who already countermand medical orders.